Creating a Turnitin Assignment for Originality Checking

 -

 Turnitin Plagiarism Framework: For instructors who would like to receive a Turnitin similarity report on their student submissions while continuing to use Canvas's built-in tools for rubrics, feedback, peer review and scoring.
-Incorporating the Plagiarism Framework into a Canvas assignment is quick and easy, and you can use it for group assignments and Peer Review assignments.
+Incorporating the Plagiarism Framework into a Canvas assignment is quick and easy, and you can use it for group assignments.

 For more information, please see Feedback Studio with Canvas comparison chart.